amandalika19/WeatherForecaster/README.md

 A part from the acceptance functionality, if I had more time to work on this application, I would include the following:
 - Enhanced UI - like displaying imagery concerning the forecast - eg: cloud, rain or sun images
-- Additon of specific time periods for forecasting - like utilizing the hourly forecast json to provide a specific forecast from 1 to 2 pm.
+- Addition of specific time periods for forecasting - like utilizing the hourly forecast json to provide a specific forecast from 1 to 2 pm.
 - Addition of City/State input - Latitude and Longitude isn't necessarily intuitive for a user but entering in a city they are traveling to or reside in is easy.
 - Displaying Maps to visually see which areas near them have a certain type of weather, instead of manually inputting in Latitude/Longitude or even City/State.
 They could drag over to the area they want to see.
-- Add tests to verify error handling for all user interactions - I believe I have handled most invalid/bad inputs, but if I had more time, I would like to utilize Playwright or Selenium to test this application to be sure.
+- Add tests to verify error handling for all user interactions - I believe I have handled most invalid/bad inputs, but if I had more time, I would like to utilize Playwright or Selenium to test this application and be sure.

 # Accessibility Concerns